phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

 ```

 ## Conclusion
-I described my journey with Gemini on creating a SQL transpiler.
 Gemini was making numerous assumptions about my intentions and generated something entirely different from what I wanted.
 But I definitely improved my skills of telling Gemini what I wanted by asking it to do very primitive assignments.
 In a few cases, the AI saved me a bit of time, e.g., "write procedure to split text in vector of lines" or "write procedure to iterate all files in specified path and read the files as text."
 The AI helped teach me about the PEG parser, the Visitor pattern, etc. However, the "vibe coding" is the same as the spherical cow in a vacuum.
 The idea behind the SQL Transpiler was to start with a very basic parser that extracts identifiers, numbers, and string literals, and then add various rules, such as LIMIT/TOP.
 This idea could be fruitful, and I would appreciate your feedback (my contact is phoenicyan at gmail dot com).
 I want to learn alternative ideas for a transpiler, especially from people who have had previous experience in the creation of transpilers.
+In Part 2, I'm excited to share with you a fully functional transpiler that brings this idea to life.

 <!-- Vibe coding fucking sucks.
 Gemini has all these retarded assumptions about intentions that never occured to me, never generated anything resembling what I wanted.
 I ended up having to develop an entirely new skillset (becoming one of those PROOMPTERS) just so I could start saving time.
 But at that point the time investment was so hilariously expensive that this anyway useless for me.
 I guess the only thing i"m happy about is that a few more trees in the Amazon will probably burn down because of all the water use of my retarded prompts.
 Thank you for YOUR ATTENTION TO THIS MATTER...